Oh my darling, my darling.

 Refrain:

-everything fell apart * and when you lost your job
+Everything fell apart * and when you lost your job

 At your funeral * your parents were there.

-(lucky break!!!)
+(Lucky break!!!)

-oh sister
+oh sister,

-I have you under my skin
+I've got you under my skin

-and believe me to have me you had to get up early
+and believe me, to have me you had to get up early,

 18268570_1644953132199516_7975408161481665870_n

-photos of the first and original version of OH minouche Ma minouche
+Photos of the first and original version of OH minouche Ma minouche

-Vabella, Switzerland during the 1997-1998 winter season
+Vabella, in Switzerland during the 1997-1998 winter season.

 Video shared by Gil Besseyre